openwrt/packages/net/unbound/files/README.md

 **/etc/config/firewall**:
 ```
 config rule
   option name 'Block-Public-DNS'
   option enabled '1'
   option src 'lan'
   option dest 'wan'
   option dest_port '53 853 5353'
   option proto 'tcpudp'
   option family 'any'
   option target 'REJECT'
 ```

 ## HOW TO: Integrate with DHCP
 Some UCI options and scripts help Unbound to work with DHCP servers to load the local DNS.
 The examples provided here are serial dnsmasq-unbound, parallel dnsmasq-unbound, and unbound scripted with odhcpd.

 ### Serial dnsmasq
-In this case, dnsmasq is not changed *much* with respect to the default [OpenWrt configuration](https://openwrt.org/docs/guide-user/base-system/dns_configuration).
+In this case, dnsmasq is not changed *much* with respect to the default [OpenWrt](https://openwrt.org/docs/guide-user/base-system/dns_configuration) configuration.
 Here dnsmasq is forced to use the local Unbound instance as the lone upstream DNS server, instead of your ISP.
-This may be the easiest implementation, but performance degradation can occur in high volume networks. dnsmasq and Unbound effectively have the same information in memory, and all transfers are double handled.
+This may be the easiest implementation, but performance degradation can occur in high volume networks.
+Unbound and dnsmasq effectively have the same information in memory, and all transfers are double handled.

 **/etc/config/unbound**:
 ```